buserror/libmui/README.md

 </center>

 ## Resource Manager
 Nope!
-Not there; I'd need some sort of ResEdit and stuff -- and now that is *ONE* Feature Creep Too Far thank you very much.
+Not there.
+I'd need some sort of ResEdit and stuff, and that is *ONE* Feature Creep Too Far thank you very much.
 I have a vague idea of making some sort of MessagePack format for resources, but that's for another day.

 # So, what *are* the dependencies?